MaLeoOS/maleoos.github.io/index.md

 ## MaLeo OS

-This is not only desktop, this is new operating system.
+This is not only a desktop, this is a new operating system.
 The MaLeo OS is about develop soon.

 ### Markdown